1. Who is eligible to apply?

 6. What is the application process?

-Applications material must be mailed and be postmarked by February 12, 2013.
+Applications material must be mailed and be postmarked by February 11, 2014.
 Please do not fax or email your application or other material.
 Letters of recommendation must also be postmarked by the deadline date although we can receive these references via email if it’s more convenient.
-Please have three individuals familiar with your work and your fellowship proposal, submit a letter of recommendation directly to The Phillips Foundation.
-Recommendation letters can be sent via email to: email@example.com
+Please have three individuals familiar with your work and your fellowship proposal, submit a letter of recommendation directly to The Novak Fellowship Program.
+Recommendation letters can be sent via email to: email@example.com.

 When submitting writing samples with your application; please send five sets of three copies of each article, noting date and place of publication.
 You are asked to submit no more than three samples of your work which demonstrate your journalistic abilities and your support of American culture and a free society.
 In addition to published articles, books and chapters of books may be submitted as samples of your work.
 Each part of a series will be considered to be one article.